fpjohnston/TECO-64/doc/starting.md

 used for editing in display mode.

 ### Starting TECO

+To start TECO, type *teco* (possibly also specifying its location), optionally followed by a file name and any desired command-line options.
+Assuming no errors occur, TECO will process those options and open any specified file name before printing its prompt.
+This is usually an asterisk (\*), unless a different prompt has been defined using the TECO_PROMPT environment described above.

+teco
+ - Start TECO without opening any files.
+If the TECO_MEMORY environment variable is defined, and if a file was previously edited, typing this command will cause TECO to edit that file as though it had been explicitly specified on the command line.

 teco *foo*
  - Open *foo* for input and output (using the EB command), then read in first page.